canonical/synapse-operator/docs/reference/integrations.md

 Only use the first one if the Juju version used supports secrets.
 The "From" email is set with the Synapse configuration option `notif_from`.

-For the smtp-integrator, unsecure configurations with `transport_security=none` or not authenticated connections with `auth_type=none` are not supported.
+For the smtp-integrator, insecure configurations with `transport_security=none` or not authenticated connections with `auth_type=none` are not supported.

 See more information in [Charm Architecture](https://charmhub.io/synapse/docs/explanation-charm-architecture).